mzkrasner/upvote-forum/README.md

 npm run generateOrbis
 ```

-After you've completed the series of prompts, you will see a log note that says "context created: ".
-Copy the value starting with a "k" from the `doc` field, and paste it into your `ORBCONTEXT` field in your .env file.
+After you've completed the series of prompts, you will see a log note that says "This is your parent context: ".
+Copy the value starting with a "k" and paste it into your `ORBCONTEXT` field in your .env file.
 Finally, locate your file found at /pages/_app.js and paste the same value for the corresponding constants:

-global.orbis_context
+`global.orbis_context`
-global.orbis_chat_context
+`global.orbis_chat_context`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.